julietnasar/Memory_Allocator/README.md

 ## Memory_Allocator
+# Goal
-# Goal: provide a functional implementation of a memory allocator
+*provide a functional implementation of a memory allocator*
 # Implementation

 To implement the memory allocator, I used a doubly linked list as my underlying data structure made up of Block structures.